 "Many students come from low-income families and they simply don't have the resources to buy new clothing to suit the headmaster's fashion whims."

 This statement contains a bit of a sour note.
 It would only make your argument less professional-sounding.
-This statement says enough:"Many students come from low-income families and they simply don't have the resources to buy new clothing in short notice."
+This statement says enough:

 5. Next, list supporting evidence to back up your position.